 Armenian soldiers killed in confrontation with Azeri forces

-Yerevan and Baku accuse each other of opening fire on the heavily militarised border.
+Yerevan and Baku accuse each other of opening fire on the heavily militarised border, near Nerkin Hand village.

 Four Armenian soldiers have been killed in a fire fight with Azeri forces on the two countries’ shared border, threatening to destabilise efforts to defuse a 30-year conflict.